 How to camp comfortably in a tent

-There are a lot of positives to camping in a tent (cost, flexibility, no need to tow a big trailer or RV etc) but compared to a caravan or motorhome, we can't really compete in the comfort stakes (ie: inner-spring mattresses, toilet and hot showers, air-conditioning, protection from the elements).
+There are a lot of positives to camping with a tent (cost, flexibility, no need to tow a big trailer or RV etc) but compared to a caravan or motorhome, we can't really compete in the comfort stakes (ie: inner-spring mattresses, toilet and hot showers, air-conditioning, protection from the elements).

 That said, there are many people, including me, who enjoy going back to the basics of a tent and are perfectly happy there (although my 8 cm inflatable mat does look a bit sad against the inner spring mattress of my sister's camper trailer).